 When it comes to antivirus software, it's important to choose an application that can scan your Android device for potentially malicious apps, downloads, and links.
 There are several options to choose from — some are even free.

-Although this is a free antivirus app, AVG does share device IDs or other IDs with third parties for advertising and marketing reasons.
+Although this is a free antivirus app, AVG does share device IDs and other identifiers with third parties for advertising and marketing purposes.
 You can sign up for the premium version to remove the ads from the app.
 In fact, we recommend AVG Premium as one of the best antivirus apps for mobile devices based on in-house and third-party testing.

-Beyond antivirus protection, Avast offers additional security features, including hiding personal photos, tracking online app usage, locating a lost or stolen phone, avoiding online scams, and deleting junk files.
+Beyond antivirus protection, Avast offers additional security features, including hiding personal photos, tracking app usage online, locating a lost or stolen phone, avoiding online scams, and deleting junk files.

 Password manager apps for Android